A7med-Amin/compilers-assignment/README.md

 # compilers-assignment
-Build a command line tool that converts a regular expression into its corresponding NFA (Strictly) using Thompson’s construction algorithm, them convert the NFA to minimized DFA.
+Build a command line tool that converts a regular expression into its corresponding NFA (Strictly) using Thompson’s construction algorithm, then convert the NFA to minimized DFA.